 If you will be working abroad for a foreign employer you will not normally pay UK NIC, but you may have to pay social security contributions in the foreign country.

 If you have a student loan and you go abroad to work and are no longer within the UK tax system, HMRC can no longer be involved in collecting your student loan repayments.
 The Student Loans Company (SLC) takes over.

 If you go overseas for more than three months, you must let SLC know so that they can check your financial circumstances and arrange to collect repayments directly from you if necessary – their contact details can be found on the SLC repayment website.

 If you have been away overseas and return to the UK for three months or more, you should let SLC know, as you might need to make repayments through Pay As You Earn (PAYE) and you will need to cancel any separate arrangements that you have made direct with SLC.

-For more information on tax when leaving the UK, go to the GOV.UK website.
+For more information on tax when leaving the UK, go to GOV.UK.

 For more detailed, technical information on tax when leaving the UK, see HM Revenue & Customs' (HMRC) RDR1 booklet on GOV.UK.

 You can find lists of double taxation agreements between the UK and other countries on GOV.UK.

-You can find more information on NIC if you are going abroad on the GOV.UK website.
+You can find more information on NIC if you are going abroad on GOV.UK.

-For a list of countries that have a social security agreement with the UK, visit the GOV.UK website.
+For a list of countries that have a social security agreement with the UK, visit GOV.UK.

 If you are in the armed forces, you might spend time working overseas during your service career.
 See our page What if I am in the armed forces and working overseas? for some of the specific considerations that apply.

-This is a complex area; you might need to seek advice from a professional tax adviser.
-You can find a tax adviser on the Chartered Institute of Taxation's website.
+This is a complex area.
+You might need to seek advice from a professional tax adviser.
+You can find a tax adviser from the Chartered Institute of Taxation.